abooij/wiwikwlhott/faq.rst

 Higher-dimensional variants of mathematical objects are often specified by data in countably many dimensions, together with coherence conditions in all those dimensions.
-HoTT offers a new approach here, in the sense that some higher-dimensional mathematical objects have been described finitely and very succinctly in HoTT.
+Still, some higher-dimensional can be described finitely and very succinctly in HoTT.
 We give some notable examples.

 If one interprets **equivalences** of types (as defined in e.g. chapter 2.4 of the HoTT book) in homotopical semantics, such as